 Run your spatula over the top and sides of the mold to remove all excess chocolate—this will ensure a clean and professional finish.
 Set in the fridge for 30 minutes.

 To fill the mold, place your filling in a piping bag.
-Squeeze some filling into each chocolate mould, leaving a gap of approximately 2 millimeters (1/10 inch) at the top of each mold.
+Squeeze some filling into each chocolate mould, leaving a gap of approximately 2 mm (1/10 in) at the top of each mould.
 Ladle more melted chocolate over the mold to completely cover the filling and fill the mold.

 Using a metal spatula, scrape off excess chocolate.
 Keep your hand and spatula flat to ensure you don’t puncture your beautiful chocolates!
 Set in the fridge for at least two hours.
 Once the chocolates are set, twist the mould slightly as you would an ice tray, then turn the mould upside down and tip the chocolates out.